 Source documents at the end of this article: Pages from the 2020 Final Rule, pages from the 2021 Proposed Rule, CPT® draft changes for 2021, Pages from the calendar year 2021 Final Rule

-In their 2021 Physician Fee Schedule Final Rule, CMS indicated its agreement with the new E/M definitions for codes 99202—99215 that were developed by the AMA and are in the 2021 CPT® book.
-However, CMS and the AMA are not in agreement about the use of prolonged care code 99417, resulting in a new HCPCS code.
+In their 2021 Physician Fee Schedule Final Rule, CMS indicated its agreement with the new E/M definitions for codes 99202—99215 that were developed by the AMA that are in the 2021 CPT® book.
+However, CMS and the AMA are not in agreement about the use of prolonged care code 99417, resulting in the new HCPCS code.
 The disagreement stems from whether to start counting the 15 minutes of prolonged care at the minimum time threshold in the range or the maximum time threshold.
 Page down for the chart comparing the two.

 Using time for office visit codes 99202 – 99215